Concordia Lutheran high school teacher, trainer accused of threatening school principal with pistol - Mag Viral News

-TOMBALL, Texas (KTRK) – A trainer and teacher at Concordia Lutheran High School in Tomball is accused of bringing a gun to school and threatening the headmaster.
+TOMBALL, Texas (KTRK) – A trainer and teacher at Concordia Lutheran High School in Tomball is accused of bringing a gun to school and threatening the headmaster on Tuesday.

-According to the court appearance, Davis was apparently dissatisfied with a recommendation the headmaster had made for a coaching job at another school.
+According to the court, Davis was apparently unhappy because he believed the headmaster had given him a bad reference for a coaching job at another school.

-Davis reportedly told another teacher that he had a gun in his classroom and would also bring a gun to school.
+Davis is said to have told another school employee on Tuesday that he had a gun in his classroom.
+He also told the same person that he would buy a gun and take it to school.

-Prosecutors say Davis also told the teacher that he felt discriminated against by Concordia’s chief baseball coach and didn’t give him the assistant baseball coach job.
+Prosecutors say Davis is also upset because he believes that Concordia’s chief baseball coach discriminated against him and did not give him the job of an assistant baseball coach.

-Davis faces a crime and crime charge.
+“If a story like this comes out, there will always be false accusations,” said Bradley Roeske, one of several students who defended Davis online and in person.
+“He was just a great guy overall, he just made a stupid mistake, but he never had negative intentions about the whole thing.”

+The indictments also said Davis allegedly told a witness that he had a gun to protect students.
+The gun was found in his pocket in the Concordia Lutheran classroom on the second floor.
+Law enforcement officials said there were seven bullets in the magazine, but none in the chamber.

+Davis is accused of carrying a forbidden weapon in a forbidden place and threatening or exhibiting a firearm in a school.
 He received a $ 50,000 bond for the crime.
-The judge also ordered him to stay 300 meters from the Concordia school and suspended his concealed carry permit.
+The judge also ordered him to stay 300 meters from the Concordia School, deprived him of his concealed permission to wear, and requested an ankle monitor.

+Court records show Davis issued a bond late Wednesday afternoon, but he won’t be returning to the classroom soon.

 Davis was put on administrative leave for an internal investigation by Concordia Lutheran High School.